H.R. 6472: Territorial Student Access to Higher Education Act

 State higher education systems

-Students from covered territories
+Students from the four territories

 Share this story